Walnut Trees: Types, Bark and Leaves – Identification Guide (Pictures)

 Walnut Tree Identification

-Types of Walnut Trees (With Pictures)
+Types of Walnut Trees (With Pictures): Identification Guide

 The most common walnut trees are the black walnut, English walnut, and butternut or white walnut.
 However, other varieties of walnut are found in South America, Asia, and southeastern Europe.
 It’s the black walnut and English walnut that are famous for their timber.
 English walnut nuts are the sweetest.